What is asbestos and why is it dangerous?

 A specialist licence is required to work with high-risk materials, including asbestos.
 People who are at high risk of developing asbestos-related illnesses should have a licence to fulfil hazardous work.
 This usually relates to professionals trained in asbestos removal.

 If employees are carrying out work that carries a risk of asbestos exposure, employers are obliged to outline clear plans, which provide details about the site or location, the nature of the work, the hazards detected by risk assessments and the measures taken to lower risks and protect the workforce.

+Exposure to asbestos elevates the risk of mesothelioma, asbestos-related lung cancer and asbestosis and it accounts for around 5,500 deaths per year in the UK.
+In 1999, the use of asbestos was banned and there are now stringent regulations in place to reduce exposure and prevent illnesses associated with asbestos.
 Duty holders, people who are responsible for the maintenance of non-residential properties in the UK, are required to take steps to manage asbestos.
 Introduced in 2002, the guidelines outline 7 key steps:

 There are two main options for dealing with asbestos: leave and manage or remove harmful materials.

 - Leave and manage: It is a common assumption that asbestos poses no risk if it is left alone.
 If ACMs are not disturbed, the risks may be significantly lower, but if you adopt the leave and manage strategy, it is essential to ensure that materials are inspected regularly.
 It is also crucial to alert others to the presence of asbestos.
 If you own a property, for example, and you want to sell or rent a room out, tenants or buyers may be put off because they don’t want to take on the hassle of monitoring ACMs.